aristanetworks/goarista/README.md

 Provides access to a fast monotonic clock source, to fill in the gap in the [Go standard library, which lacks one](https://github.com/golang/go/issues/12914).
-Don't use `time.Now()` in code that needs to time things or otherwise assume that time passes at a constant rate, instead use `atime.Nanotime()`.
+Don't use `time.Now()` in code that needs to time things or otherwise assume that time passes at a constant rate, instead use `atime.NanoTime()`.

 ## cmd